 When you take a bite, the first thing you’ll notice is the firmer and chewier skin.
 I read that the dough for white rose dumplings is made with water drawn from the Ba Le well.
 It’s the same alkaline water used to make cao lau noodles so that may have something to do with its chewier texture.
 The water is filtered and purified 15-20 times before being mixed with the rice paste to form the airy dough.

 The second dish they offer are these fried wontons aka “Hoi An pizza”.
 They’re large tortilla-shaped wontons topped with shrimp, vegetables, herbs, and a tomato sauce.
 The wontons are crisp but very light and the sauce tomatoe-y, tangy, and a little sweet.
 They’re good, though not as interesting perhaps as the white rose dumplings.

 White Rose Restaurant is about a 10-15 minute walk from the ancient town.
-However, they’re available in other restaurants as well, even at the prepared food stalls inside the central market.
+However, white rose dumplings are available in other restaurants as well, even at the prepared Vietnamese food stalls inside the central market.

 When I first saw them at the market, I assumed they were knockoffs at first but nearly all white rose dumplings sold in Hoi An are actually supplied by this restaurant.
 It’s a top secret family recipe created by the grandfather of the restaurant’s present owner, Mr. Tran Tuan Ngai.
 It’s been passed down for three generations so no one outside the family knows how to make them.

 White Rose Restaurant